chainguard-images/images/images/hugo/README.md

 - [Image Variants](https://edu.chainguard.dev/chainguard/chainguard-images/reference/hugo/image_specs/)
 - [Provenance Info](https://edu.chainguard.dev/chainguard/chainguard-images/reference/hugo/provenance_info/)

-## Image Variants

-The following tagged variants are available without authentication:

-- `latest`: This is a distroless image for running hugo to generate a website.
-It does not include `apk-tools` or `bash`, so no shell will be available.
-- `latest-dev`: This is a development / builder image that includes `bash`, `apk-tools`, and `busybox`.
-This variant allows you to customize your final image with additional Wolfi packages.

 ### Pulling the Image
 Run the following to pull the image to your local system and execute the command `hugo version`: